Azure-Samples/communication-services-javascript-quickstarts/manage-teams-identity-mobile-and-desktop/README.md

 This sample application utilizes the [MSAL.js v2.0](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) (`msal-node`) package for authentication against the Azure AD and acquisition of a token with delegated permissions and [Express.js](https://expressjs.com/).
 The token exchange itself is facilitated by the `@azure/communication-identity` package.

-The initialization of a Communication credential object that can be used for Calling is achieved by the `@azure/communication-common` package.
+To be able to use the token for Calling, use it to initialize the `AzureCommunicationTokenCredential` from the `@azure/communication-common` package.

 ## Prerequisites